brandonherbison/kwizzed/README.md

 # Kwizzed

-Welcome to Quizzed, the ultimate trivia game app!
-With Quizzed, you can test your knowledge and challenge your friends with fun and engaging trivia questions.
+Welcome to Kwizzed, the ultimate trivia game app!
+With Kwizzed, you can test your knowledge and challenge your friends with fun and engaging trivia questions.

 ## Application Overview